-Intevac has equity-based compensation plans that provide for the grant to employees of equity-based awards, including incentive or non-statutory stock options, restricted stock, stock appreciation rights, restricted stock units ("RSUs" also referred to as performance units) and performance shares.
+Intevac has equity-based compensation plans that provide for the grant to employees of equity-based awards, including incentive or non-statutory stock options, restricted stock, stock appreciation rights, restricted stock units ("RSUs"), performance units and performance bonus awards.
 In addition, these plans provide for the grant of non-statutory stock options and RSUs to non-employee directors and consultants.
 Intevac also has an employee stock purchase plan, which provides Intevac's employees with the opportunity to purchase Intevac common stock at a discount through payroll deductions.
 See Note 2 for a complete description of these plans and their accounting treatment.